stencillogic/Start-with-Rust-fast/README.md

 let (u, i, c) = x;
 ```

-Datatype casting can be performed using `as` keyword:
+Data type casting can be performed using `as` keyword:

 ```rust
 let a = 12345u32;